rallinator7/argocd-demo/README.md

 ### SSH Key Pair

 Like the Sops setup, you won't have to do any manual configuration for the key pair to access your github repositories.
 We create a key pair and use Terraform to assign the public key to your github account.
 The private key is then encrypted with sops and deployed into Kuberentes to be decrypted and used by Argo to access your repos.

+## Deployment

+To deploy the demo, you should be able to run `tilt up` to start the application stack.
+Once all of the deployments are green in the tilt UI, you should be able to visit the [ArgoCD](localhost:8080) UI.
+The UI is being port-forwarded over http, so you will need to proceed through the warning you browser shows.
+Once at the login screen, you can enter the password you set in the config file and see your applications!